Libby Mesothelioma Lawyer

 However, the operations by both Zonolite and its corporate owner W.R.
 Grace went on for so long that even the wood chips in nearby logging mills were contaminated.

 Progress is being made, with another site delisting in early 2020.
-In 2021, the EPA deleted yet another part of the site from the Superfund list.
+In 2021, the EPA deleted another part of the site from the Superfund list.

 The EPA will also soon be handing over control of the site to state and county government agencies.